theotrama/dns-resolver/article/article.md

 language.
 For implementing protocols the only language of choice can of course only be...
 Erlang.
-Not only because it has its own introduction movie on YouTube [Erlang: The Movie](https://www.youtube.com/watch?v=xrIjfIjssLE&t=6s) but also because it supports binary pattern matching, more on this later.
-Greatly simplified our DNS resolver will have the following
+Not only because it has its own introduction movie on YouTube [Erlang: The Movie](https://www.youtube.com/watch?v=xrIjfIjssLE&t=6s) but also because it supports binary pattern matching which makes it the ideal language for implementing binary protocols.
+Greatly simplified our DNS resolver will have the following structure:
-structure:

 ```
 recursivelyResolve: